-A simple swirled cinnamon raisin bread, with veins of cinnamon and sugar running through it and dotted with raisins.
+A lovely swirled cinnamon raisin bread, with veins of cinnamon and sugar running through it and dotted with raisins.
 Looks pretty and it’s delicious, too.
 Makes great toast!

 This is my favourite raisin bread recipe, that gets a swirl of cinnamon for extra goodness.
 If you’ve ever made a cinnamon swirl bread by just rolling it up jelly-roll style, you may have experienced the bread having gaps inside after it’s cooked.
 Using the simple twist technique, this bread doesn’t have any of those problems.
 You’ll just get veins or cinnamon throughout and a dusting on top that gives the bread great crust.